This letter isn’t really genealogy. It is, however, family history in the true sense of the phrase. And it’s worth preserving.

 I am so happy that the silly, superficial sorority girl I once was fell head over heels for that funny, handsome, smart, skinny, black-haired Air Force Academy cadet.
 I had no idea, of course, how you would turn out, or what sort of wonderful adventures (and trials and tribulations) we would have over the course of a half-century of marriage.

-You have also been a loving, supportive husband, father, son and brother.
+You have also been a loving and supportive husband, father, son and brother.
 And, on top of all that, you love Paris, London, the theater, history, crossword puzzles, grilled oysters, gardening, genealogy, and fishing.
 I have no idea how I got so lucky.
 I do know, however, that I have fifty years of being your partner for which to be grateful beyond measure.
 I will love you forever.

 Happy fiftieth anniversary.